weiweitop/documentation/_posts/2020-09-06-prod-enhancements.md

 ### June 2019 - # 13438

-The client requires that the OT Approval screen similar to the one in eTAS should be added in HR Works Plus also.
+The client requires that the OT Approval screen similar to the one in eTAS should be added in HROn Plus also.
 An option for converting the OT hours to Compo OFF should be added in this.
 If the employee applies for Compo OFF through the View Calendar Leave entry option, the balance against the accrued Compo OFF should be validated.

 The following needs to be done in order to get these changes: